rhdunn/flite/README.md

-         Flite: a small run-time speech synthesis engine version 2.0.0-release
+         Flite: a small run-time speech synthesis engine version 2.1-current
-          Copyright Carnegie Mellon University 1999-2014
+          Copyright Carnegie Mellon University 1999-2017
                       All rights reserved
                       http://cmuflite.org

-Flite is a small fast run-time speech synthesis engine.
+Flite is an open source small fast run-time text to speeh engine.
 It is the latest addition to the suite of free software synthesis tools including University of Edinburgh's Festival Speech Synthesis System and Carnegie Mellon University's FestVox project, tools, scripts and documentation for building synthetic voices.
 However, flite itself